Andromeda-One/emberfall/Aboramare.md

   - Location
 ---

-A hot and humid coastal area in the Southwest of the [Motherland](./Motherland.md), Aboramare is home to all manner of swamp-dwelling flora and fauna.
+A hot and humid coastal area in the Southwest of [Emberfall](./Emberfall.md), Aboramare is home to all manner of swamp-dwelling flora and fauna.